phoxis/MeetupNetDublin/README.md

 The IPython notebook *Meetup Community Analysis.ipynb* analyses the results of applying OSLOM community finding to the Dublin meetup network, using both network-based and text-based techniques.

+### Step 4: Community Visualisation

+The *results/MeetupNetDublinInteractive* has the code to visualise the communities.
+The visualise the communities the [JavaScript GEXF Viewer for Gephi](https://github.com/raphv/gexf-js) was used.
+A live online version is available in

+* [Community visualisation 1](https://draig.ucd.ie/MeetupNetDublinInteractive/index.html#meetupNetDublinMono.json): Based on the weighted degree of every node.
+Darker colour indicates a higher weighted degree and the size of the node is proportional to the number of members of the respective meetup.
+* [Community visualisation 2](): Different colours represent different communities.
+Orange coloured nodes are the common nodes between atleast two communities.